ddw26/Team-Frist-Center/README.md

 ## Presentation Mock-up

-- Below is just a sample of what our presentation may end up similar to.
-Presentation is subject to change*
+- Below is just a sample of what our presentation may end up similar to. **Visual presentation is subject to change***

 ![image](https://github.com/ddw26/Team-Vand/blob/antxamp/Resources/sample_presentation.PNG)